rachmorse/fMRI-analysis/README.md

         - `main`: Main function to initialize paths and parameters, retrieve timeseries data, compute functional connectivity matrices, and save the results.
     - **Notes:**
         - Adjust paths for data input and output (including names for this data).

+## CSVs
+1. **`chosen_areas.csv`**
+    - **Purpose:** Contains selected ROIs from the DK atlas that are used in `select_specific_rois.py` to limit the number of ROIs processed throughout the rest of the scripts.
+The CSV is also used in `compute_subject_functional_connectivity.py` to add the ROI names to the output functional connectivity CSVs.
+    - **Notes:**
+        -  Change the ROIs in this CSV to any ROIs from the atlas you would like to focus on for your analysis.

 ## Setup
 - Ensure the requirements are installed.